Reverse convertible securities

-A reverse convertible security or convertible security is a short-term note linked to an underlying stock.
-The security offers a steady stream of income due to the payment of a high coupon rate.
-In addition, at maturity the owner will receive either 100% of the par value or, if the stock value falls, a predetermined number of shares of the underlying stock.
-In the context of structured product, a reverse convertible can be linked to an equity index or a basket of indices.
+A reverse convertible security is a type of convertible security where a bond or short-term note can be converted to cash, debt or equity at a set date by the issuer based on an underlying stock.
+In effect it is a type of option on the maturity date where the bond can be converted to shares or cash.
+For the investor they get the advantage of a steady stream of income due to the payment of a high coupon rate, but will either get back their principle (par value) or a predetermined number of shares in the underlying stock if they are lower.
+The coupon rate is typically higher because the investor participates in the risk that the underlying shares are lower at the maturity date.

+In the context of structured product or security, a reverse convertible can be linked to an equity index or a basket of indices.
 In such case, the capital repayment at maturity is cash settled, either 100% of principal, or less if the underlying index falls conditional on barrier is hit in the case of barrier reverse convertibles.